Updated on May 5, 2022

 North Kansas City, MO

 Big Rip Head brewer and Co-Owner Bri Burrows, who identifies as a Queer woman, didn’t find it easy to break into beer.
-In a predominantly straight, white, cis-male industry, Burrows found that oftentimes she was overlooked or ignored.
+In a predominantly straight, white, cis-male industry, Burrows found that she was often overlooked or ignored.
 But she persevered, working her way up from assistant brewer to head brewer at Big Rip, eventually becoming part owner of the brewery in January 2020.

 Bosk Brew Works